mindset-dojo/mindset-dojo.github.io/_posts/2025-09-30-fear-as-teacher.md

 Fast forward to Mindset Dojo.
 This time, I wasn’t in the background.

-While building a live version of a branch for an unrelated pull request, I accidentally exploited a domain-control vulnerability in the Mindset Dojo website.
+While building a live version of a branch for an unrelated pull request, I accidentally exploited a domain-control vulnerability in the Mindset Dojo site.
 My temporary build went live on the main site.
-When I deleted it, the website itself went down.
+When I deleted it, the site itself went down.
 That was how I discovered the issue: the vulnerability was real, and it could bring the entire site offline.

 The vulnerability wasn’t internal to GitHub.
 It came from a configuration error — an Organizational Cultivator had unlinked their branch while the site repository and the organization were not yet verified. **Crucially, we lacked communication that we were making changes at the same time that could affect the main site.** That silence meant our work collided.